 Bilge Drainage

-The bilge pump is located in the aft bilge.
-The bilge pump pumps water out of thruhulls located above the waterline in the hull.
+The bilge pumps are located in the stern bilge.
+All bilge pumps pump water out of thru-hulls located above the waterline in the hull.
 See Electrical Systems for additional information on bilge pump operation.

 Automatic Bilge Pump Switch